In order to recover damages in a personal injury case in California, a plaintiff generally needs to prove three elements of negligence:

 However, an inexperienced trainer is assigned to lead the class.
 The trainer fails to admonish the class about safety procedures and fails to supervise the participants closely.
 Sandra is punched by a fellow classmate and breaks her jaw.

-In a fitness center injury lawsuit, Sandra may be able to recover damages, in spite of the liability waiver.
+In a fitness center injury lawsuit, Sandra may be able to recover damages (such as for medical expenses), in spite of the liability waiver.

 And when defendants act with gross negligence, we can often recover damages for our clients.

-If you or someone you know has been injured by another person’s negligence, we invite you to contact our personal injury attorneys for a free consultation and legal advice.
-Our law firm creates attorney-client relationships with people throughout the state, including San Diego, Los Angeles, Sacramento, and more.
+If you or someone you know has been injured by another person’s negligence, we invite you to contact our personal injury attorneys for legal advice.
+Our law firm practices throughout Southern California and the state, including San Diego, Los Angeles, Sacramento, and more.